TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/134N3P/README.md

 When you measure battery voltage with a multimeter, you may find that it shows a battery voltage of *3.1-3.2V*, especially when measuring after some delay.
 This is normal: once the load is disconnected, battery voltage can rise again.

+Once the battery voltage rises to *>3.2V*, the under-voltage protection is cleared.

 ### Charging

 To charge the battery, connect a USB power source to the *USB-C/Micro-USB* connector.